mkamran093/mkamran093/README.md

 Motivated Software Engineer with hands-on experience in backend development and a growing specialisation in Java-based systems using Spring Boot.
 I design and build RESTful APIs, integrate databases, and architect scalable backend services.

-Currently working as a **Junior Node.js Developer at VativeApps**, building and maintaining production APIs.
-Previously at **NexCurve Technologies** as a Python Developer, where I worked with Django and FastAPI.
+Ihave worked as a **Junior Node.js Developer at VativeApps**, building and maintaining production APIs and at **NexCurve Technologies** as a Python Developer, where I worked with Django and FastAPI.

 I hold a **BS in Computer Science** from Sukkur IBA University, graduating with a **100% OGDCL NTHP Scholarship** for academic excellence.